 It will convert any AC signal to DC unregulated voltage.
 In the circuit below, we use 2 bridge diodes and 4 electrolytic capacitors.

-The first section is a normal mode.
-Which it includes first bridge diodes (D5 through D8) they act as full wave rectifies ACV to DCV.
+The first section is the normal mode.
+Which it includes first bridge diodes (D5 through D8) they act as full-wave rectifies ACV to DCV.

 Then, a capacitor C4 will filter the pulsating DC into a steady direct current (DC).